zammad/zammad-documentation/appendix/backup-and-restore/index.rst

    * Restoration via script on docker and source code based installations may not work and is out of scope of this documentation as of now
-   * Backup & Restore is only available for PostgreSQL
+   * Backup & Restore is only available for PostgreSQL installations
    * Starting with Zammad 5.0 the scripts *require* user & password authentication.
 This is supported by most of our installation types
    * Backup & Restore is always a full dump of everything (no incrementals)